Prince Andrew should go to jail says Jeffrey Epstein abuser

-Australian woman Virginia Roberts Giuffre has alleged to 60 Minutes that dead pedophile Jeffrey Epstein and girlfriend Ghislaine Maxwell sexually molested her the first time she met him.
+Australian woman Virginia Roberts Giuffre has alleged to 60 Minutes that the first time she met dead pedophile Jeffrey Epstein, he and girlfriend Ghislaine Maxwell sexually molested her.

-“There wasn’t a part of my body that they did not abuse,” she told the Nine show on November 10, adding she was forced to “recruit” younger girls to an alleged sex ring run by Epstein.
+“There wasn’t a part of my body that they did not abuse,” she told the Nine show on November 10, detailing that she was forced to recruit younger girls to an alleged sex ring run by Epstein.

 For the show, Ms Giuffre went back to Epstein’s $108 million New York mansion, where Prince Andrew was captured on footage farewelling a young woman from its half-closed front door in December 2010.

-She repeated her allegations – made previously to a court and media organisations – that Epstein forced her to have sex with Prince Andrew three times when she was 17.
+She repeated her allegations – made previously to a court and media organisations – that Epstein forced her to be intimate with Prince Andrew three times when she was 17.

 “Yes, I think Prince Andrew should go to jail,” she said, adding she was “disgusted” every time they were together.